Times to hit the trails

-While most of the population is indoors for the Euros next month, take 90 mins to hit the trails that are usually too busy to ride
+While most of the population is indoors for the World Cup this month, take 90 mins to hit the trails that are usually too busy to ride.

 Forget football… Go riding instead.
 No one’s happy when trails are busy.
 Even if everyone’s polite and friendly to each other it’s still a case of everyone interrupting each other’s day out.